jboss-developer/jboss-eap-quickstarts/deltaspike-deactivatable/README.md

-deltaspike-deactivatable: Demonstrate usage of Deactivateable
+deltaspike-deactivatable: Demonstrate usage of Deactivatable
 ======================================================
 Author: Rafael Benevides
 Level: Beginner
 Technologies: CDI, DeltaSpike
-Summary: Demonstrate usage of Deactivateable.
+Summary: Demonstrate usage of Deactivatable.
 Target Product: WFK

 What is it?